restimel/i18n-js-parser/README.md

 * adapter: This object contains all configuration related to adapter (interpreting the dictionary input).
     * rules: This is an object containing all rules to read the dictionary files

+* replacements: This object contains all rules for replacements.
+A rule is an object containing 3 attributes:
+    * pattern: the pattern to look for (a regular expression)
+    * flags: the flags to apply on the RegExp
+    * substr: A string which replace the pattern

 * templates: It contains all templates to define the ouput format.
 Each attribute can be use as a template replacement.
 Templates format are:
     * @@    display a @